25 Awesome Customer Service Tips You Must Employ in 2021

 If you want happy customers, reward them.
 Make them feel wanted with incentives and bonuses recognizing their loyalty.
 Amazon’s Prime Membership is a good example.

 When customers call you, they have a real problem to address, and they expect it to be addressed quickly.
-An effective customer service workflow will delight customers and will improve their impression of your brand.
+An effective customer service workflow will delight them and will improve their impression of your brand.
 Without a timely solution, there’s a danger they will look elsewhere next time.

 Customer service agents speak on behalf of the business.
 When an agent says no, the business is saying no. No is never a legitimate final answer.
 Situations could start with a “no” or we “don’t know”, but as they unfold, you should always find a way to put a positive spin.

 Provide alternatives.
-If one solutions is not available, find another viable option.
+If one solution is not available, find another viable option.
 For example, think about how to respond to customers asking for a discount: even if you have to decline, most times, you can do so in a way that is a win for customers as well.

 Customer issues should always be resolved one way or another.